meo8/hero-tinder-frontend/README.md

 `yarn test`

 ## User and Developer Stories

-1. As a user we can see the header and a list of all the heroes
+1. As a user, I can see the header and a list of all the heroes.

-- As a developer, we need to create a header component
+  - As a developer, I need to create a header component.
-- As a developer, we need to create a hero index to list all heroes
+  - As a developer, I need to create a hero index to list all heroes.

-2. As a user I can click on a hero profile
+2. As a user, I can click on a hero profile.

-- As a developer I can turn each list to a link
+  - As a developer, I can turn each list to a link.
-- As a developer I can create a hero show component
+  - As a developer, I can create a hero show component.

+3. As a user, I can create a new hero on the home page.
+   - As a developer, I need a NewHero page that shows a form with a submit button.